The Best Japanese Ski Resorts for Absolute Beginners

 Naeba

-Another popular destination for beginners with lots of food options and free tickets for kids under 12.
+Another popular destination for beginners with a snowpark and dedicated beginner areas.
+There are lots of food options and free tickets for kids under 12.

 Hope you find the information useful for your upcoming snow trip.
 You can download our app - Snow Explorers to check out other great snow experiences.